Reflections trail at Calke Abbey

 Cross the road and turn right walking parallel with the road until you meet the park boundary wall.

 Turn left and follow the track keeping the wall on your right until you enter a small copse of trees and a large white gate.
+Look out for bat boxes fixed to some of the trees.

 Turn left and follow the old main carriage drive.